- Suitable for families

-From the Kneippkurhaus to the village of Im Wiesengrund, turn right in the direction of Hauptstraße, turn right along the Hochwasserschulde border to the Aspacher Bach - and Kettlbrücke or the trail 2 Ferdinand-Arbinger-Weg.
+From the spa house to the village of Im Wiesengrund, turn right in the direction of Hauptstraße, turn right along the flood basin border to the Aspacher brook - and Kettl bridge or the trail 2 Ferdinand-Arbinger-Weg.
 (Length 1 km)

 Please get in touch for more information.